DmitryDubovikov/FastAPI-Weather/README.md

 * docker, docker-compose for containerization,
 * fastapi background_tasks for background_tasks,
 * celery for background_tasks,
+* redis as datastore and message broker for celery,
 * flower for celery monitoring,
 * Jinja2Templates and tailwindcss for frontend.